r-z-j/r-z-j/README.md

 ## 💬 Ask me about

-If you have any questions about  JavaScript or Node.js, feel free to ask!
+If you have any questions about  JavaScript, Node.js, or anyything related to Computer Science feel free to ask!
 I'm happy to help and share my knowledge.

 ## 📫 How to reach me